cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

     size_t offset = x + (y << 6) + (y << 8);

 This was a tried-and-true technique, part of every programmer's bag of tricks.
-For years, I typed it out reflexively <a href="https://news.ycombinator.com/item?id=4083414">for years</a>.
-However, on modern CPUs in plain, non-vectorized code, those shifts and additions are somewhat modified.
+I typed it out by reflex <a
+href="https://news.ycombinator.com/item?id=4083414">for years</a>.
+However, on
+modern CPUs in plain, non-vectorized code, those shifts and additions are somewhat modified.
 The cool thing is that GCC picks up those false